andrewgr/missing_validators/README.md

     '35-6843052-637512'
     '35.6843052.637512'

-and has a valid checksum.
+and its check digit is correct.

 With an ActiveRecord model: